 For example, an employer cannot retaliate against the employee who engaged in protected activity, i.e. filed a charge of discrimination, by discharging the person’s fiancé who works for the same employer.Elements of Retaliation Claim

 The recognized elements for a viable retaliation claim:

-- (1) Participation in Protected Activity.
+- Participation in Protected Activity.

-Participation.
-Protected activity consists of participation in a legal process concerning equal employment opportunity.
-Protected participation includes filing a charge of discrimination, assisting, testifying or participating in any investigation, litigation, or proceeding under the applicable employment law.
+- For example, a person filing a charge of discrimination, assisting, testifying, or participating in any investigation, litigation, or proceeding under the employment law at issue.

-- (2) Materially Adverse Action by Employer.
+- Materially Adverse Action by Employer.

-- (3) Casual connection between the employee’s protected activity and the employer’s alleged materially adverse action.
+- Casual connection between the employee’s protected activity and the employer’s alleged materially adverse action.

-Murray Law welcomes the opportunity to provide advice, counsel, and legal representation to any individual who believes that she has been deprived of the right to be free from unlawful retaliation in employment.
+Murray Law welcomes the opportunity to advise, counsel, and represent any individual deprived of the right to be free from unlawful retaliation in employment.
 Please contact Steven Murray at 720-600-6642.